top of page

 Pleasure exists in the present.
 Pleasure is fine until it's used as a replacement for happiness.
 Pleasure ends the moment the pleasurable activity ends.
 Hence addiction.

-Conversely, the happiness gained from doing something meaningful often endures for a lifetime.
+Conversely, the happiness gained from doing something meaningful often lasts a lifetime.

 What about suffering?